Skip to Content

 Method

-3. Add remaining butter to pan over medium heat.
-Once melted, add rice and stir until rice begins to look translucent, 3-4 minutes.
+3. Add the remaining 4 tablespoons butter to the skillet.
+Once the butter is melted, add the rice and cook, stirring until translucent, about 3-4 minutes.

 Nutrition Info